 From the lookout you can see Lady Julia Percy Island, six kilometres off the coast.
 The island is home to one of the world’s largest colony of fur seals and a rookery for fairy penguins.
 Seal hunting during the 19th century threatened the species which are now protected.
 While you cannot land on the island, it is possible to take a tour from Port Fairy to view the seals.

-The island is a major volcanic site and of cultural significance to the local indigenous people, who were traditionally buried with their heads facing the island.
+Lady Julia Percy island is a major volcanic site.
+The Island is of cultural significance to the local indigenous people, who were traditionally buried with their heads facing the island.

 Rookery for endangered birdlife